afni/afni/doc/afni_sphinx/tutorials/FATCAT_matplot/FATCAT_matplot.rst

 | ``@FATCAT_matplot ~/my_Netcc_files``
 |
 | With "~/my_Netcc_files" being some folder with .netcc or .grid files.
-| This will open your default web browser and read the dataset in ~/my_Netcc_files.
+| This will open your default web browser and read all valid datasets in ~/my_Netcc_files

 Walking in your footsteps [#f3]_
 --------------------------------